Cheenta Blog Since 2010

 Read More

-Try this beautiful problem from the American Invitational Mathematics Examination I, AIME I, 1992 based on Digits and Order.
+Try this beautiful problem from the American Invitational Mathematics Examination I, AIME I, 1990 based on Smallest positive Integer.

 Read More

-Try this beautiful problem from the American Invitational Mathematics Examination I, AIME I, 1992 based on Ratio and Inequalities.
+Try this beautiful problem from the American Invitational Mathematics Examination I, AIME I, 1990 based on Proper divisors.

 Read More